Stryv Bank

 Wichita, Kansas · FDIC Cert #21955

-Stryv Bank is an FDIC-insured bank (Certificate #21955) with $236M in total assets and $212M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Stryv Bank, an FDIC-insured bank (Certificate #21955) with $236M in total assets and $212M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Wichita, Kansas, the bank maintains a Tier 1 capital ratio of 10.36% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of B (66/100).
+BankHealthData assigns a composite Health Grade of B (66/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Stryv Bank (FDIC cert 21955) is a community bank — $236M in total assets, $212M in deposits, serving the Wichita, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.